-Vieira de Almeida (VdA) is a leading international law firm with more than 40 years of history, recognised for its innovative approach and impressive track record in corporate legal services.
+Vieira de Almeida (VdA) is a leading international law firm with more than 40 years of history, recognised for its impressive track record and innovative approach in corporate legal services.
 The excellence of its highly specialised legal services covering several sectors and practice areas enables VdA to overcome the increasingly complex challenges faced by its clients.

 VdA offers robust solutions grounded in consistent standards of excellence, ethics and professionalism.
-VdA's recognition as a leader in the provision of legal services is shared with our clients and teams, and is attested by the most relevant professional organisations, legal publications and universities.
-VdA has successively received the industry's most prestigious international accolades and awards.
+Recognition of the excellence of our work is shared by the entire team, as well as with clients and stakeholders, and is acknowledged by leading professional associations, legal publications and academic entities.
+VdA has been consistently recognised for its outstanding and innovative services, having received the most prestigious international accolades and awards of the legal industry.